The Problem with Styled Tables

 />The Takeaway

-Table accessibility is cumulative.
-No single attribute makes a table
+Table accessibility is cumulative; no single attribute makes a table